michaeltroger/michaeltroger.com/docs/latintocyrillic/index.md

 More alphabets and features in the [Android version](https://play.google.com/store/apps/details?id=at.mikenet.serbianlatintocyrillic).
 With ~50,000 downloads one of the most successful apps of its kind, while being fully [open source](https://github.com/michaeltroger/latintocyrillic-android)!
-The business logic is available as separate [Kotlin Multiplatform library](https://github.com/michaeltroger/latin-to-cyrillic) on [Maven Central](https://repo1.maven.org/maven2/com/michaeltroger/).
+The business logic is available as separate [KMP (Kotlin Multiplatform library)](https://github.com/michaeltroger/latin-to-cyrillic-kmp) on [Maven Central](https://central.sonatype.com/search?namespace=com.michaeltroger).

 Included alphabets in the Android version: